 “Voyagers – Instant Encounters” is a portrait of man.
-A slice of it at least showing people of all couleur, raw and true in the moment.
-All portraits are captured spontaneously and portray mostly strangers.
-Communication, spontaneity and the ability to get the momentum while building trust plays a crucial part in the short time you gain access to a soul.
-Shot solely on Fuji’s Instax film, I later scan each picture in high-res but without further digitally editing it, in order to get as close to the quality and look & feel of the original as possible.
+A slice of it at least and proof of the existance of humans of all couleur.
+Raw and true in the moment, I spontaniously portray mostly strangers but also friends of course who happen to cross my way.
+The ability to get the momentum while communicating and building trust plays a vital part in the short time one can gain access to an individual.
+Photographed solely on Fuji’s Instax film, I later scan each image in high-res but without further digitally editing it, making sure to get as close to the quality and look & feel of the original as possible during the scanning process.
 The collection is constantly changing and growing but by no means is there a chronological or any other kind of order.
-It’s the place and point in time where paths cross which is most relevant to me, allowing for those magic moments to be born and preserved.
+What really matters is the place and point in time where paths cross and energy is exchanged, allowing for those magic moments to be born and preserved.

 Mountains are not moved by faith but by technology so it’s not the grey goo you should be afraid of, it’s the brown one!
 I rather stick with Jack who is bringing nations and nations of jackers together under one house … “You may be black, you may be white; you may be Jew or Gentile.
 It don’t make a difference in OUR House.
 And this is fresh.”
 (Chuck Roberts, My house, 1987)